The Churches at Ephesus, Smyrna, Pergamum and Thyatira (Revelation 2)

 The religious climate at Pergamum was not conducive to the Christian life.
-That’s because "Satan’s throne" was in the city (2:12).
-While the phrase has received differing interpretations, it almost surely refers to Pergamum as a major center of pagan religion, especially the imperial cult.
-The city symbolized secular power and civil religion working in concert as Satan’s proxies.
+That’s because “Satan’s throne” was in the city (2:12).
+While the phrase has received differing interpretations, it probably refers to Pergamum as a major center of pagan religion, especially the imperial cult.
+The city symbolized secular power and civil religion working together to do something Satan wanted.

 Problems at Pergamum (2:14-16)

 While the church in Pergamum was assaulted from the outside, it also faced serious internal religious deception.
 This is described as the teaching of Balaam and the Nicolaitans (2:14-15).
 Revelation’s use of the Balaam typology underscores the book’s reliance on Old Testament symbols.
 Balaam’s story is found in Numbers 22-24.
 He was a prophet who manipulated Israel into falling under God’s curse.
 Balaam’s motive was personal gain (2 Peter 2:15; Jude 6).
 He had been offered riches and power by Balak, a gentile king, to destroy God’s people, Israel.

 The prophet found a way to accomplish the king’s desire.
 Balaam devised a plan whereby he caused the men of Israel to commit sexual immorality with Moabite women and to sacrifice to their gods in a community meal during a festival (Numbers 25:1-2).
 Thus he led Israel into sin by causing the nation to accommodate itself to idolatrous pagan religion and its immortality.
 Balaam came to stand for an evil individual who seduces God’s people into sin.